 Bulk Atezolizumab Biosimilar – Research Grade

 ichorbio’s Atezolizumab Biosimilar – Research Grade is manufactured in a cGMP compliant facility.
+It is strictly for research use only (RUO).
 Compare ichorbio’s atezolizumab price with other leading manufacturers here.

 ichorbio’s research grade atezolizumab biosimilar is available in the following sizes:

 ichorbio regularly manufactures bulk multi-gram amounts of our atezolizumab biosimilar – please contact us for pricing.